Local Time 07:25

 Hiroshima after the war: a symbol of peace

 After the trauma, a plan to rebuild Hiroshima was launched, notably through the Hiroshima City Peace Memorial Construction Act, passed by the government in 1949, which provided funding to revive the city.

-The aftermath is invisible, and rapid and vital reconstruction has erased it.
+The aftermath is invisible, and rapid and vital reconstruction has erased the destruction.
 The ruins of the dome in the Peace Memorial Park, which stand in mute pain, are the only remnants still visible when one visits Hiroshima.
 Despite the reluctance of the American and Chinese governments, the monument was designated a UNESCO World Heritage Site on 5 December 1996.

 The shadow of past suffering is imprinted on the smiles of these old women, on the quivering leaves of the surviving trees of the Ikari shrine.
 Yet in the face of despair, Hiroshima has imposed its faith in the future.
-Martyrdom and then miraculous, the city has seen the worst and the best of Man.
+Martyrdom and then miraculous, the city has experienced the worst and the best of Man.

 What to do in Hiroshima?

 Today, Hiroshima is undoubtedly bustling and fascinating, like many Japanese cities.
 Conveniently connected to the other regions and cities of the archipelago by the shinkansen, it has become a popular tourist destination, attracting visitors from around the world.